VB 02507.050 Revising SVB Determinations - Notices

 We will not pay your travel expenses to come to the United States for a hearing.

-You may make your request for a hearing through any U.S. Social Security office, United States Embassy or consulate, or the U.S. Veterans Affairs Regional Office in Manila.
-Or, you may write to us at the address shown at the top of this letter.”
+You may make your request for a hearing through any U.S. Social Security office or the Federal Benefits Unit in Manila, or you may write to us at the address shown at the top of this letter.”

 For claimants and beneficiaries abroad, add the following heading and text under “If You Have Any Questions”: